Remotely: Self-Hosted Teamviewer Alternative

 To make your “Remotely” instance reachable from the web, you will need to define a subdomain name for remotely and make an entry in NginX Proxy Manager (NPM):

-Remotely differs from Rustdesk in that it can be used more readily for remote machine management in addition to remote assistance.
+Remotely differs from Rustdesk in that it can be used more readily for remote machine management in addition to remote assistance since it is purely a web service.
 You may want to watch my video on Rustdesk if you have not seen it.